Location guide · Philippines outsourcing

 The country does not manage the work.
 Your system does.

-• Choose one workflow, not twelve disconnected tasks.
+• Choose one work process, not twelve disconnected tasks.

 • Write the first 5 to 8 recurring tasks before recruiting.